Manuscript Preparation Guidelines

-Figures and tables should have their positions clearly marked and be provided on separate sheets that can be detached from the main text.
+Figures and tables should be presented on separate sheets after the main text.

-A manuscript should average about 8-15 journal pages (about 12,000 words), with shorter ones being more advisable.
+A manuscript should be no more than 10000 words; this limit includes figures, references, and tables, while shorter ones are preferred.
 However, this does not impose an absolute page limit on manuscripts; longer manuscripts of merit can be published in the journal.

 It is the responsibility of the author to ensure before submission that the manuscript is in its most refined condition and that the following have been considered: